Back

 Mistake: Insufficient documentation of exchange rates used, conversion methods, and rationale for accounting treatments.

-Solution: Maintain comprehensive audit trails and document all currency-related decisions and policies.
+Solution: Maintain comprehensive audit trails and document all currency-related decisions and policies to ensure transparency and accountability.

 Operational Mistakes